olegkoval/magento2-regenerate_url_rewrites/README.md

 * to save a current URL rewrites (e.g.: you've updated a name of product(s)/category(-ies) and want to get a new URL rewites and save current):
 >`$> bin/magento ok:urlrewrites:regenerate --save-old-urls`

+* to do not run full reindex at the end of Url rewrites generation:
+>`$> bin/magento ok:urlrewrites:regenerate --no-reindex`

 * also you can combine a options:
 >`$> bin/magento ok:urlrewrites:regenerate 2 --save-old-urls`
 or